BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/posts/misc/2021-03-05-yet-another-mtls-tutorial.md

 ### Trust

 One way to remedy that is by adding our CA's Root Certificate to these stores, but that's drastic.
-There's a reason those stores only have trusted Root Certifcicates in them and you shouldn't mess around with that.
+There's a reason those stores only have trusted Root Certificates in them and you shouldn't mess around with that.

 What we can do instead is to tell curl to trust our CA for the duration of a specific request:
 ```bash